sensebox/sensebox.github.io/_projects/en/2020-03-06-TTN-Mapper.md

 Compile the sketch and upload it to the senseBox MCU.
 The senseBox should now look for GPS data and transmit them to TTN which forwards them to TTN Mapper.

+Connect your external power supply and you are ready to measure LoRa connectivity in your neighborhood.

 ## TTN Mapper